aaronjonj1/blazorstarterpack/README.md

 # Introduction:

-Hello, my name is Aaron Jones and this is my Blazor website that I have created and is also my project for my COP 3003 class.
+Hello, my name is Aaron Jones.
+This is my Blazor website that I have created and this is also my project for my COP 3003 class.

 # Programs used: